Author citation (zoology): Spelling of the name of the author

 Unlike in botany, it is not recommended to abbreviate the name of the author in zoology.
-If a name was established by more than three authors, it is allowed to give only the first author, followed by the term "et al." (and others).
+If a name was established by more than three authors, it is allowed to give only the first author, followed by the term "et. al." (and others).

-There are no approved standards for spellings of authors in zoology, and unlike in botany no one has ever proposed such standards for zoological authors.
+There are no approved standards for the spellings of authors in zoology, and unlike in botany, no one has ever proposed such standards for zoological authors.

-It is generally accepted that the name of the author shall be given in the nominative singular case if originally given in a different case, and that the name of the author should be spelled in Latin script.
-There are no commonly accepted conventions how to transcribe names of authors if given in non-Latin script.
+It is generally accepted that the name of the author shall be given in the nominative singular case if originally given in a different case and that the name of the author should be spelled in Latin script.
+There are no commonly accepted conventions on how to transcribe the names of authors if given in non-Latin script.

-It is also widely accepted that names of authors must be spelled with diacritic marks, ligatures, spaces and punctuation marks.
-The first letter is normally spelled in upper-case, however initial capitalization and usage of accessory terms can be inconsistent (e.g. de Wilde/De Wilde, d'Orbigny/D'Orbigny, Saedeleer/De Saedeleer, etc.).
-Co-authors are separated by commas, the last co-author should be separated by "&".
+It is also widely accepted that the names of authors must be spelled with diacritic marks, ligatures, spaces, and punctuation marks.
+The first letter is normally spelled in upper-case, however, initial capitalization and usage of accessory terms can be inconsistent (e.g. de Wilde/De Wilde, d'Orbigny/D'Orbigny, Saedeleer/De Saedeleer, etc.).
+Co-authors are separated by commas; the last co-author should be separated by "&".
 In Chinese and Korean names only the surname is generally cited.